Bank On Yourself versus Real Estate and Other Investments

 Bank On Yourself

 Your growth in the kind of policies used for the Bank On Yourself concept is both predictable and guaranteed.
-You receive a guaranteed annual increase, plus you have the potential for dividends, which have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Authorized Advisors.
+You receive a guaranteed annual increase, plus you have the potential for dividends, which have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Professionals.

 There’s no way to predict real estate values, whether residential or commercial.
 There’s also no way to predict how much you’ll be able to charge to rent or lease your real estate, or how long it will take to find a tenant.